pycaret/pycaret/README.md

 ## PyCaret intel sklearnex support

-You can apply [intel optimization](https://github.com/intel/scikit-learn-intelex) for machine learning algorithms and speed up your worklow.
+You can apply [intel optimizations](https://github.com/intel/scikit-learn-intelex) for machine learning algorithms and speed up your worklow.
 To train models with intel optimizations pass `use_intelex = True` in the setup function.
 There is no change in the use of the API, however, installation of intel sklearnex is required.
-Intel extension for scikit-learn can be installed with folowing comand:
+Intel extension for scikit-learn can be installed with folowing command:

 ```pip install scikit-learn-intelex```